JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * This sampling rate has jitter.
 Your DAC is needed its jitter remover.

-* SCLK (System Clock) / MCLK (Master Clock) is not supported because modern ICs on your DAC generates the clock by itself.
+* SCLK (System Clock) / MCLK (Master Clock) is not supported because the modern IC on your DAC generates the clock by itself.

 **Compatibility**